AT&T vs. CenturyLink

 AT&T has some of the fastest internet speeds in the country, with the 5G Internet plan clocking in at a max speed of 5,000Mbps.
 That’s honestly way too more bandwidth than the vast majority of internet users need, but hey, it’s impressive.

-AT&T and CenturyLink also both have gigabit fiber internet plans that deliver up to 1,000Mbps download speeds.
+AT&T and CenturyLink have fiber internet plans that deliver up to 940Mbps or 1,000Mbps download speeds.
 These are great plans for big families, gamers, binge-watching TV buffs, and remote workers who spend lots of time on Zoom.
 You could probably get away with slightly slower speeds and still be doing great, but a gigabit plan is ideal for internet power users and large households.

 If you can’t get fiber from either of these providers, then they also have DSL internet plans.
 DSL is not known for speed, unfortunately—it tops out around 140 Mbps, but the speeds you can get depend on how close your home is to a network node, and some customers will get speeds as low as 1–5Mbps.